michelepierallini/fishingrod_ws/README.md

-Fishingrod workspace to implement PPO.
+Fishingrod workspace.

 The actuator module at the base is the SEA EM-ACT presented in [Paper](https://ieeexplore.ieee.org/abstract/document/10529546)

 The fishingrod is discretized using a classic pseudo-rigid model with spring and damper.
 The $K$ and $D$ matrixes in ```fishingrod.urdf``` has been experimentally estiamted via load tests.
 We use a plugin for simulating the SEA passive joints.

+We have _src/test_experiments_ for testing basic trajectory on the first (and only) active joints.

+We have a _src/rlq_quad_controller_ for implementing PPO.
-Training has been done by implementing RL-baseline PPO via the NVIDIA Omniverse framework [.py](https://github.com/michelepierallini/OmniIsaacGymEnvs/blob/main/omniisaacgymenvs/tasks/)
+Training has been done by implementing RL-baseline PPO via the NVIDIA Omniverse framework [fishing_rod_real_pos.py](https://github.com/michelepierallini/OmniIsaacGymEnvs/blob/main/omniisaacgymenvs/tasks/fishing_rod_real_pos.py)

 The interference Node is mainly adapted from [loco_sim](https://github.com/CentroEPiaggio/locosim_ws)